NicholasBHubbard/sbozyp/README.md

 # PRE-1.0 RELEASE

 sbozyp is still in pre-1.0 release, meaning I can and will make backwards compatibility breaking changes without updating the major version.
 Please consult the [Changes](./Changes) file for information about what comes with a new release before updating.
 There will be a 1.0 release when I think the program is of the highest possible quality and do not foresee a future need to make a backwards compatibility breaking change.
-At this point sbozyp will be made available on SlackBuilds.org, meaning it will be able to update itself.
+At that point sbozyp will be made available on SlackBuilds.org, meaning it will be able to update itself.

 # CONTRIBUTING